thestippe/thestippe.github.io/_drafts/dataviz/2023-10-14-marks-channels.md

 your data.
 You should keep your visualization as clean as possible, and in order to do so:

-- Avoid useless boxes.
+- Avoid useless boxes
-- Don't use grids if they don't help understanding the data.
+- Don't use grids if they don't help understanding the data
-- Avoid too many ticks [^2].
+- Avoid too many ticks [^2]

 ## Design principles